 Rea Visiting Writers and Lecturers

 Through the generosity of the Dungannon Foundation, our MFA students also study under Rea Visiting Writers and Lecturers.
 Rea Visiting Writers take residence at UVA for one week, give a public reading of their work, and conduct a craft talk with our MFAs and advanced undergraduates.
 The Rea Writers also receive manuscripts from our MFA students in advance of their visit, and while in residence, conduct intensive one-on-one manuscript consultations.
 Rea Lecturers visit for a shorter duration, give a public reading of their work, and conduct a craft talk with our MFAs and advanced undergraduates.
 We host at least two Rea Writers each year (one in fiction, one in poetry) and as many Rea Lecturers as funding and time permit.
 See this page for a listing of recent Rea visitors.

 Kapnick Distinguished Writer-in-Residence

 In addition to our permanent faculty, the University of Virginia is also home of the Kapnick Distinguished Writer-in-Residence, a new program in the tradition of William Faulkner’s legendary residencies at the University in 1957 and 1958.
 The program brings writers of international stature to Charlottesville for extended stays to teach and engage with the UVA student body, both at the graduate and undergraduate levels, and to leave a lasting mark on the literary community.
 A list of our Kapnick writers appears here.

 To receive the degree of Master of Fine Arts in Creative Writing, a student accepted into the Graduate School of Arts and Sciences must complete a two-year program at the University of Virginia.
 For details, see our requirements page.

-Our students' final projects must comprise a substantial body of original writing a hundred pages of fiction (short stories or a novel), or a collection of approximately thirty poems.
+Our students' final projects must comprise a substantial body of original writing of a hundred or more pages of fiction (short stories or a novel) or a collection of approximately thirty poems.
 The University of Virginia requires all degree candidates to file their theses online in the UVA Library's Libra database.
 Students have the option to restrict access to their theses for up to five years.
 For details, see our requirements page